Rebuttal to Recent Creepy Hollow Negative Reviews Posted on their Forum Site:

 (CH Reviewer) Unless you have found serial filings associated with him beyond this one?
 I don’t remember any from the last time I poked around, although he does seem to have more than one alias, which (much like cultural appropriation) isn’t usually a good sign in someone you intend to purchase from in a very trust-dependent market.

 (My Response): First, I do not have any alias.
 My legal name is Lucien Mars.
-If one must know why I legally changed it (although it’s really none of the reviewer’s goddamned business) then they need go no further than the fact that the name Christopher means “Christ in Me,” a name that is a farce since I only conjure dark arts entities and work closely with Satan and the Devil.
 On the other hand, I suppose Ash and Mazola, the two owners of CH are their full legal names?
 No?
 Really…then what are their full legal names?
-Here’s a guess: his name is Creepy and hers is Hollow.
+Here’s a good guess: his name is Creepy and hers is Hollow.
 They are the ones who hide behind an alias, not I. So take the reviewers advice and be leary of those who wear masks to hide their identity.
 And those wearing glass masks shouldn’t throw stones, especially when their self-serving slander is so obvious.

 Miscellaneous Negative Reviews and Their Bias: